rmason2020/blog/index.md

 Visual Code installed, git added as an extension and file > preferences > settings > add the git binary location to git: path > sync changes.

+Follow this link to setup the site. https://jekyllrb.com/docs/step-by-step/08-blogging/

 ### Markdown